-Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish
+Why You Should Switch To Gel Nail Polish vs. Acrylics

 The main difference between gel and acrylic nails is how they're applied and the product used.
-Gel nails are made from a liquid resin that is cured under UV or LED light, while acrylic nails are made from a mixture of liquid monomer and powder polymer.
+Gel nails are made from a liquid resin that is cured under UV or LED light, while acrylics are made from a combination of liquid and powder that is applied to the nails and shaped.

 In this article, we'll compare the pros and cons of gel and acrylic nails and offer recommendations on choosing the appropriate one for you.